eigenAyoub/convex-optimization/README.md

 # convex-optimization

 This repo is massively influenced by [Ryan Tibshirani couse at CMU](https://www.stat.cmu.edu/~ryantibs/convexopt-F18/).
-The solutions though are completely mine, unless I mentioned otherwise.
+The solutions though are completely mine, unless I mention otherwise.

 I will also some results from the course that I'm undertaken at my univeristy (PASSAU).